mbc96325/Network-performance-model/README.md

 Event-based simulation model for public transit system

 # Description
-This is an archive of paper "Capacity-Constrained Network Performance Model for Urban Rail Systems".
-The data is unavaiable due to privacy issues.
+This is an archive of project "Capacity-Constrained Network Performance Model for Urban Rail Systems".
+Data are unavaiable due to privacy issues.

 # How to use
-Please read the paper and user document.
+Please read the paper and user documents.